 It was time to get back to my circle of hell, I had to deal with the rest of the wild demons that at least didn’t hurt any women during their test and followed instructions.

 While crossing the portal back, I saw the backward trinity staring at me from another dimension, clearly keeping an eye on me but from a far distance where I can’t hurt them.
-Probably the fact that I own now red fire from hell, might be something they don’t want to mess with, but I forgot something… they don’t know who I am, so that must be even more intimidating to them, I didn’t look at all like them.
+Probably the fact that I own now red fire from hell, might be something they don’t want to mess with, but I forgot something . . . they don’t know who I am, so that must be even more intimidating to them, I didn’t look at all like them.
 I was a strong and menacing incubus and they might have seen while I killed the stubborn demon.

 Being back into the circle of hell, the rest of the untamed demons just bowed to me.
-I was a little shocked, Tanya hade made them see my encounter with the adamant demon through my mirror and they all have witnessed how I destroyed him, fortunately they also saw the mercy I had towards him despite his pitiful act against Leann.
+I was a little shocked, Tanya had made them see my encounter with the adamant demon through my mirror and they all have witnessed how I destroyed him, fortunately they also saw the mercy I had toward him despite his pitiful act against Leann.

 They asked; “With all due respect, who is that human that you decide to spare?
 Would have you done the same for another soul?”

-Absolutely!
-I responded, this is the reason for this circle of hell, is hormonal driven non-self-control what is behind it, not rape, not deliberate sexual harassment or punishment unless the human that receives allows and asks for it, for that is the other circles who I am not responsible for.
+“Absolutely!
+I responded, this is the reason for this circle of hell, is hormonal driven non-self-control what is behind it, not rape, not deliberate sexual harassment or punishment unless the human that receives allows and asks for it, for that is the other circles who I am not responsible for.”

 The flock were pleased by my answer and decided to join me alongside with the demons that weren’t that good looking.
 That made me realize I had to get rid of this façade soon or I’ll be shamefully exposed.